kumarlabgit/ESL-PSC/README.md

    sudo apt install libxcb-cursor0
    ```

-### Additional dependencies
-The GUI requires **PySide6** on top of other ESL-PSC requirements (`biopython`, `numpy`, `pandas`, `matplotlib`, `seaborn`).
-The `requirements-gui.txt` file lists everything you need.

 Feedback on the GUI is welcome!
 Please open an issue on the [GitHub repository](https://github.com/John-Allard/ESL-PSC/issues) if you have any questions or suggestions.

 ### Stand-alone packaged applications ###

 Pre-built GUI packages are available for macOS, Windows, and Linux on the [GitHub Releases page](../../releases/latest).
-We also publish a toolkit package for terminal use centered on `esl-psc` and its utility subcommands, including `pairs` and `site-counter`.
+We also publish a CLI toolkit package.

-The toolkit package includes the compiled `esl-psc` binary plus Python support modules used by utility subcommands such as `pairs` and `site-counter`.
+The CLI toolkit package includes the compiled `esl-psc` binary plus Python support modules used by utility subcommands such as `pairs` and `site-counter`.
 It is intended to run with your system Python rather than bundling another Python runtime.
 After extracting the toolkit, install dependencies with:

 `python3 -m pip install -r requirements-toolkit.txt`